Skip to main content

 These laws work in concert to define the boundaries of a compliant program, ensuring that it functions as a supportive health initiative while protecting employee rights.
 The architecture of these programs, especially those integrated with group health plans, is shaped by these precise legal standards.

-The distinction between two types of is a critical one.
+The distinction between two types of wellness programs is a critical one.
 A “participatory” wellness program is one where the reward is contingent simply on participation.
 An example would be attending a series of nutrition seminars.

 An “activity-only” or “outcome-based” wellness program, which is a type of health-contingent program, requires you to perform an activity or achieve a specific health outcome to earn a reward.
 This could involve walking a certain number of steps each day or achieving a target cholesterol level.
-The regulations for are more stringent, as they tie rewards to specific health factors, which introduces a higher potential for discrimination.
+The regulations for health-contingent programs are more stringent, as they tie rewards to specific health factors, which introduces a higher potential for discrimination.

 Federal law delineates specific rules for wellness program incentives and the protection of health information to prevent discrimination and ensure genuine voluntary participation.